Q) IS THE BATTERY COVERED BY WARRANTY?

 Will the PHEV have enough range for my journey?

-Like a HEV, the energy source is an internal combustion engine, PHEV battery or a combination of both, which can be selected manually or automatically.
-On the battery alone, the range can be up to 26 miles‡.
+Like the HEV, the power source is an internal combustion engine, a plug-in hybrid battery, or a combination of both.
+The selection can be made manually or automatically.
+The battery alone has a range of up to 26 miles‡.

 What factors affect range?